 The state's economic health depends these cities, said Mark Muro, policy director at Brookings Institute, who also worked on the report.

-"This growing inequality raises questions
+"This growing inequality raises questions about the economic viability of the state," Muro said.

 Lt.
 Gov. Tim Murray met with Schneider and Muro last week.
 He believes the report underscores the importance of medium to small cities throughout the state.